aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-whether re-calculate all formulas on opening file.
+Gets whether re-calculate all formulas on opening file.

 **Returns:**
 boolean